 Working with other funders

-At CGF we frequently work with other foundations and funders towards common goals.
+At the UK Branch of the Calouste Gulbenkian Foundation we frequently work with other foundations and funders towards common goals.
 Recent collaborative projects include:

 Independent Inquiry into the Future of Civil Society